swill/nitroapi/README.md

 :type method: str or unicode

 :returns: the result of the request as a dictionary;
-    if result == '': return {'headers': <headers dict>}
+    if result is json: return json as a dict if result == '': return {'headers': <headers dict>}
     if result != json and result != '': return {'result': '<text returned>'}
 :rtype: dict or None